 The TEG® PlateletMapping® Assay

 Alongside the clotting dynamics measurements provided by the TEG® hemostasis analyzer, the TEG® PlateletMapping® Assay is able to provide a semi-quantitative analysis of platelet function through evaluation of the contribution of the ADP or Thromboxane A2 receptors.
 While standard viscoelastic testing uses an activator such as kaolin or tissue factor in a whole blood sample to accelerate the coagulation process, the TEG® PlateletMapping® Assay also adds ADP or AA agonists in order to assess platelet reactivity in response to these agonists.
-These responses can be assessed relative to (a) the standard kaolin-activated TEG® assay, which is taken as the maximal hemostatic activity and (b) the assay run with the addition of heparin, which is considered to correspond to the minimal platelet function.
+These responses can be assessed relative to (a) the standard kaolin-activated TEG® assay, which is taken as the maximal hemostatic activity and (b) the assay run with the addition of heparin, can be considered to correspond to the baseline platelet function.
 By adding the ADP and AA platelet activators into the sample with heparin, the contribution of ADP and TxA2 receptors to the formation of the clot can be measured (Figure 1).25, 26 These channels of measurement thus provide an assessment of the response to ADP and AA agonists relative to the maximum platelet-induced clot for that individual and, further, can be used to estimate their response to antiplatelet medication.

 The next generation TEG®6s device uses resonance-frequency whole blood viscoelasticity to assess hemostasis during clot initialization, formation and lysis.
 As the whole blood sample coagulates to form a clot, the modulus of elasticity – and, therefore, the resonant frequency of the sample – increases.
 The variations in resonant frequency are measured by the analyzer and displayed as a TEG® assay trace.
 This system requires a much lower blood volume (~340microliter) for coagulation analysis compared with the previous generation TEG®5000 device, which uses a rotating cup and static pin to measure the sheer viscosity of the coagulating sample.
 Furthermore, the TEG®6s device uses a disposable four channel cartridge to process whole blood samples for assays, and this simplified assay procedure increases the ease of use and substantially reduces the time required for results compared with the TEG®5000 device.27, 28 The TEG®6s device has been assessed and validated for the assessment of coagulation dynamics in cardiology patients,29 trauma patients30 and in cardiothoracic surgery,31 showing high within-device reliability, good diagnostic accuracy and close correlation of results with the previous generation TEG®5000 device.32 With the TEG®6s device, the PlateletMapping® assay comes as a single cartridge, containing all necessary components to evaluate the activity of the AA and ADP pathways.
 This cartridge correlates well with the TEG®5000 PlateletMapping® assay in the detection of individual response to P2Y12 inhibitors.28